Archive for the 'Politics' Category

 • Energy use: By using less artificial light and spending less time inside watching TV during the summer, America saves about 1% on total energy use by using Daylight Saving Time.

 • Safety: Daylight Saving Time tries to keep both morning and evening commutes in daylight when possible.
 But when that isn't possible, it tries to ensure that at least the morning commute is during daylight.
-This reduces car-accident injuries are reduced by thousands or tens of thousands per year.
+This reduces car-accident injuries by thousands or tens of thousands per year.

 I think a time system could improve health, energy use, and safety even more if it were to make small adjustments throughout the year instead of large adjustments twice a year.
 For example, a small amount of time might be added or taken away just before 2am every morning, in order to keep sunrises at 6am at a latitude of 40 degrees.
 The daily changes would be small enough for most people to ignore -- less than two minutes per day even around the equinoxes.